marobi/Pico_6502_v4_ehbasic/ehbasic.neo6502/demos/Readme.txt

 When stuck type ^R to reset the 6502 and answer 'w' for a warm restart.
 Your program will stil be there

+BTW there is a strange bug in the RND function.
+I half solved it but you need the RND(100) statement at the beginning of your program and only RND(0) works then